Member of parliament: Sweden

 Members of parliament refers to the elected members of the Riksdag.
 In Swedish, an MP is usually referred to as a riksdagsledamot (member of the Riksdag) or a riksdagsman (gentleman of the Riksdag).
 The former is in more common use today, especially in official contexts, due to its status as a unisex word, while the latter was used more often historically and literally refers to a male MP exclusively.

 The parliament is a unicameral assembly with 349 members who are chosen every four years in general elections.
 To become an MP, a person must be entitled to vote (i.e. be a Swedish citizen, be at least 18 years old and be or have been resident in Sweden) and must be nominated by a political party.
 The MPs are elected by proportionality in constituencies across the nation.
 To decide which candidate will be elected the modified Sainte-Laguë method is used.
 This method usually but not always gives an accurate result in proportion to cast votes.

 The salaries of the MPs are decided by the Riksdag Pay Committee (Riksdagens arvodesnämnd), a government agency under the Riksdag.
 Since 1 November 2007, the basic monthly pay of an MP is SEK52,900 (ca. US$6,500).
 The pay of the speaker is SEK126,000 a month (ca. US$15,000), which is the same as that of the prime minister.
 The deputy speakers receive an increment of 30% of the pay of a member.
 The chairs and deputy chairs of the parliamentary committees receive a similar increment of 20% and 15% respectively.

 According to a survey investigation by the sociologist Jenny Hansson, Swedish national parliamentarians have an average workweek of 66 hours, including side responsibilities.
 Hansson's investigation further reports that the average Swedish national parliamentarian sleeps 6.5 hours per night.

+Syria

+A member of the People's Assembly (عضو مجلس الشعب) refers to members of the Parliament of Syria.
+Historically, members of the Syrian parliament have been referred to in Arabic as nā'ib (نائب, "deputy"), plural nuwāb (نواب), a usage rooted in the legislature's earlier incarnation as the Chamber of Deputies (1932–1963).
+Following the parliament's reconstitution as the People's Assembly under Ba'athist rule in 1971, members came to be more commonly styled "member of the People's Assembly" in official and state-media usage.
+Nonetheless, "deputy" has persisted as a recognised designation, including in coverage of the current transitional-era Assembly formed after 2024.